 Stick to trusted sites whenever possible.
-Avoid clicking on banner ads, unexpected pop-up messages, or warnings.
+Avoid clicking anywhere on banner ads, unexpected popup messages, or warnings.
 Instead, press Alt+F4 (or Cmd+W on a Mac) to close the window.
 Hover over any links and carefully check the URL and spelling to see where they go before clicking on them.
-A link like unknown. trustedsitename.com should be okay.
+A link like unknown.trustedsitename.com should be okay.
 But beware of trustedsitename.unknown.com

-Scan your website frequently for unpatched vulnerabilities.
+Have your own website scanned frequently for unpatched vulnerabilities.
 If appropriate, install trusted site security plug-ins to help block access by unknown entities.